L3MON4D3/LuaSnip/DOC.md

 When called, it will open a `vim.ui.select`-dialog to select first a filetype, and then (if there are multiple) the associated file to edit.

-`opts` currently only contains only one setting:
+`opts` currently only contains one setting:

 * `format`: `fn(file:string, source_name:string) -> string|nil`
   `file` is simply the path to the file, `source_name` is one of `"lua"`,